Guest: Kyle Lysdale (GoonieWolfe)

 In This Episode

-• Bad News Bass Chop on Soft Plastics tournament — Daniel sponsoring with RX Slugs and the tournament’s 5-inch minimum bait size rule
+• Bad News Bass Chop on Soft Plastics tournament starting March 23rd: Daniel sponsoring with [FISH]rx Slugs, 5″ minimum bait size

-• Bait Slingers at Tackle Meet and Artemis Charters reopening for bookings
+• Bait Slingers at Tackle Meet this Friday at Dirt Dog: Artemis Charters back open, DM Luke to book

-The glide bait conversation fits the same theme.
+The glide bait conversation fits the same theme as the stealth discussion.
 Throwing a bigger bait isn’t just about size — it’s about confidence, commitment, and giving fish a different look.
-But none of that matters if your approach to the water is already putting them on alert.
+Kyle’s point, and the one Daniel echoed, is that glide bait fishing only clicks after you commit a full session to it.
+You won’t find the cadence by picking it up between other casts.

 Why This Episode Matters